 With a causal model that explains the process by which the data is generated, we can better account for these differences between countries.
 We can also more accurately learn the underlying true population infection and death rates from the observed data.
 Such a model could be extended to include demographic factors, as well as social distancing and other prevention policies.
 We have developed such models for many similar problems and are currently gathering data required for populating the kind of model that we outline in the above figure.

 In the absence of community-wide testing, only random testing applied throughout the population will enable us to learn about the number of people with COVID-19 who are asymptomatic or have already recovered.
 Only when we know how many people don’t show symptoms, will we know the underlying infection and death rate.
 It will also enable us to learn about the accuracy of the tests (false positive and false negative rates).Random testing therefore remains the most effective strategy to avoid selection bias and reduce the distortions in reported statistics.
 Ideally, this should be combined with a causal model.

 Currently it seems there are no state-wide protocols in place in any country for randomised community testing of citizens for COVID-19.
 Spain did attempt it.
 But that involved purchasing large volumes of rapid COVID-19 tests, and they soon discovered that some Chinese-sourced tests had poor validity and reliability delivering only 30% accuracy – resulting in high numbers of false positives.

-This article was originally published by The Conversation on 2 April 2020.
+This opinion piece was originally published in The Conversation on 2 April 2020.